richardanaya/js_ffi/README.md

 ## Third Party

 Wrap third party libraries.
 Anything function in global space should be able to be wrapped and invoked.
-You can also specify ad hoc functions.

 ```rust
 use js_ffi::*;